Join the PA community by having your Nintendo Network ID posted here!

 --So basically, Nintendo's created two avenues to add friends that are NOT mutually exclusive and can be used as a gatekeeper.
 If you want the world to be your friend, awesome!
 If you don't want the world up in your grill but you still want the ability to add friends, awesome!
 If you want the whole world to leave you alone, go for it.

 4) The home button takes a screen shot.
 Once the home menu is up, you can jump to the miiverse and post it in a comment there.
 If you don't post it, it's gone as soon as you go back to the game, to be replaced with a new one next time you hit Home.

 5) Game updates can be downloaded in the background.
 If you click the "Start Game" button it will begin background downloading.
 Then you can do whatever you want while the game update downloads.
 I don't know if it specifically downloads while you are in the game you're downloading for, but it definitely does if you quit out of it.
 There is also a "Download Manager" app on the Home button where you can see what it's doing with the downloads.

 So the Wii U is Nintendo's newest console.
-If you wish to buy it, then you have around four flavors: Basic Humble, Deluxe Cheesecake, and Hyrulian Pecan Pie.
+If you wish to buy it, then you have around four flavors: Deluxe Cheesecake, Hyrulian Pecan Pie, and Mario Tiramisu.
 There's also a ZombiU edition floating around.